zannis/spin-the-wheel/README.md

 # spin-the-wheel

-A WebGL/Canvas implementation of a fully programmable spinning wheel based on pixi.js
+A WebGL/Canvas implementation of a fully programmable spinning wheel based on pixi.js written in TypeScript.

 Current features:
 * Fully resizable